 There had been Gypsies on the common for generations.
 While numbers were limited, they lived in harmony with the woodland and with their village neighbours.
-But when The Hurtwood became overrun by Gypsies, some of them criminal, action had to be taken.
-Reggie Bray allowed a maximum of 100 to stay in what became known as ‘the camp’.
+But increased numbers led to pressure on the land and Reggie Bray allowed a maximum of 100 to stay in what became known as ‘the camp’.
 He issued a five shilling (25p) licence to each head of a family, allowing them to stay provided they behaved and disposed of their rubbish.
-The gypsies spent their money on drink and there were subsequent fights – so much so that the Windmill Inn was forbidden to serve them, as the men used to encourage the women to fight each other outside, resulting in crowded magistrates courts the following week.

-There were valiant attempts by Cranleigh men to educate the gypsy children and in 1926 Surrey County Council founded the first gypsy school in England near Wickets Well, due north of Jelley’s Hollow, in what is now part of Winterfold Forest.
-It had a round 70 children.
+Local Cranleigh people worked to help educate the gypsy children and in 1926 Surrey County Council founded the first gypsy school in England near Wickets Well, due north of Jelley’s Hollow, in what is now part of Winterfold Forest.
+It had around 70 children.

 “A line of larches defines the boundary between the Manors of Shere and Albury.
-The ranger of the Shere Manor would chase the gypsies of the common and they would go through the larches and be safe on the Albury side.
+The Ranger of the Shere Manor would chase travellers off the common and they would go through the larches and be safe on the Albury side.
 The Albury ranger would chase them away and they would mover their camp back through the larches to the Shere side and so it went on.”